yujiezhang0914/DSC180B-Project-Website/index.md

 ### Counterfactual
-Use the same data instance to generate counterfactual result

 ### False Positive (FP) and False Negative (FN) Explanations
 We analyzed both false positives and false negatives predictions of multiple black-box models on various datasets.
 In this section, we will be using the results found in the Airbnb dataset as an example of our analysis.